monperrus/bots.yml/README.md

 # Specification of bots.yml for software bots

-Authors: Martin Monperrus et al. (add your name)
+Authors: Martin Monperrus et al.
 Created on July 2019, [last modifications](https://github.com/monperrus/bots.yml/commits/master).

 Software development platforms such as Github are slowly becoming a playground for software bots.
 For instance, the [Dependabot](https://dependabot.com/) makes pull-requests to fix insecure dependencies and [Repairnator](https://github.com/Spirals-Team/repairnator/) makes pull-request to fix build failures.
 Some bots are commercial, other come from research and academia.